Mallick17/AWS-EC2/README.md

 ---

-### Introduction to EC2 Instance Types
+### Introduction & Comprehensive Analysis of AWS EC2 Instance Types
 When launching an EC2 instance, the instance type you select shapes the host computer's hardware, offering varying levels of compute, memory, storage, and networking.
 This choice is crucial for matching your application's needs, ensuring optimal performance and cost efficiency.

-### Comprehensive Analysis of AWS EC2 Instance Types

 This detailed report expands on the key points, providing a thorough exploration of AWS EC2 instance types, their categories, and specifications, tailored for a DevOps intern beginning with AWS EC2.
 The analysis is based on provided documentation and additional resources, ensuring a complete understanding for practical application.

-#### Background and Context
 AWS EC2 (Elastic Compute Cloud) instance types define the hardware capabilities of virtual servers, including compute, memory, storage, and networking.
 Each instance type is grouped into families based on resource balance, catering to diverse application needs.
 The choice impacts performance, cost, and scalability, making it essential for DevOps professionals to understand these options.

-#### Detailed Categorization and Use Cases
 EC2 instances are categorized to align with specific workloads, as outlined below, with examples and specifications drawn from the provided data.

 ##### General Purpose Instances
 General purpose instances offer a balanced mix of compute, memory, and networking, suitable for web servers, code repositories, and small databases.
 They include fixed performance instances (e.g., M5), burstable performance instances (e.g., T3), and flex instances (e.g., M7i-flex).

 - **Fixed Performance (M5 Instances):**
   M5 instances, powered by Intel Xeon Platinum 8175 processors, are designed for demanding workloads.
-Specifications include:

 <details>
    <summary>Specifications Include</summary>